elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {: .pr} Strike ... strike, commander ... strike to the blood ... born from the furrow, a race without moan ... strike and tire yourself.
+- {: .pr} Strike ... strike, commander ... strike for blood ... born from the furrow, a race without moan ... strike and tire yourself.

 - {:.sp} The Guard Woman.